How Can a Personal Injury Claim Be Resolved Through Arbitration?

 Our New Jersey personal injury attorneys have decades of experience helping our clients resolve their injury claims in a variety of ways and are prepared to help you through the process of arbitration if necessary.

 We offer a free consultation to see what legal options may be available to you and charge you nothing while we work on your case.

 Although arbitration is usually voluntary, there are some instances when it may be required due to the existence of some preexisting contract between the two disputing parties.

 One common example of when arbitration may be required is if you are in a dispute with your own insurance company.
 Most policies, especially Personal Injury Protection (PIP) policies, have a clause included in them in which the insured agrees that any disputes arising between him or her and the insurance company shall be resolved through binding arbitration.

-You may also be required to resolve a dispute with a rideshare company via arbitration, as companies like Lyft and Uber have updated their consumer use agreements to include a clause which states that users agree to binding arbitration instead of filing suit if a dispute arises.
+You may also be required to resolve a dispute with a rideshare company via arbitration, as companies like Lyft and Uber have updated their consumer use agreements to include a clause that states that users agree to binding arbitration instead of filing suit if a dispute arises.